History of Hingham Inner Harbor

 - Harbor Signage Working Group of the Hingham Harbor Development Committee (HDC), Working Group Chair, Bruce MacAloney; HDC Committee Chair, Bill Reardon.

-- Greenbush Historic Preservation Trust, approved in 2018, awarded by the Hingham Historical Commission; Chair, Kevin Burke, Administrator, Andrea Young.
+- Greenbush Historic Preservation Trust, approved in 2018 and 2019, awarded by the Hingham Historical Commission; Chair, Kevin Burke, Administrator, Andrea Young.

 - Graphic design and color palette provided by Karl Thompson, Partner at GrayMatter Agency Inc., Hingham.